 - Relatively high annual fee of S$192.6 if you don’t get the waiver

-Grocery Cashback Rewards in Singapore and Malaysia: Maybank Family & Friends MasterCard Credit Card
+Cashback Rewards in Singapore and Malaysia: Maybank Family & Friends MasterCard Credit Card

 We typically recommend Maybank Family & Friends MasterCard Credit Card to people who frequently go back and forth between Malaysia and Singapore.
 However, this card's grocery reward rate is actually very high compared to competition.
 Whether you are in Singapore or in Malaysia, you can save up to 8% on all of your grocery necessities with this card.
-Maybank Family & Friends card also provides another 8% discount on petrol & taxi rides in both countries, making it quite versatile.
+Maybank Family & Friends card also provides another 8% discount on petrol & transportation in both countries, making it quite versatile.
 Because annual fee is easily waived, it is quite affordable for anyone who can spend S$1,000 a month.

 Pros of Maybank Family & Friends MasterCard Credit Card